 Can I be assured that my test date will not interfere with my Sabbath observance?

 Yes.
-LSAT exams are administered over several days.
-Test takers will be able to schedule their exam time for non-Saturday or non-Sunday test dates, in accordance with their religious observance.
+The LSAT is administered over several days.
+Test takers will be able to schedule their testing time for non-Saturday test dates, in accordance with their religious observance.

 I have a fee waiver and need to withdraw my registration.
 What should I do?

-You may withdraw your LSAT registration on the LSAT Status page of your LSAC online account once your administration’s Refund Request Deadline has passed.
+You may withdraw your LSAT registration on the LSAT Status page of your LSAC JD Account once your administration’s refund request deadline has passed.
 You must complete your withdrawal by 11:59 p.m.
 (ET) the night before you are scheduled to test.
-Once your registration is withdrawn, you may register for another LSAT that is administered within your two-year fee waiver period.
+Once your registration is withdrawn, you may register for another LSAT administration within your two-year fee waiver period.

 Under what circumstances would I be ineligible to take the LSAT?